exercism/elm/exercises/concept/paolas-prestigious-pizza/.docs/hints.md

 ## 1. Parse pizza price

 - There is a [dedicated parser][int] for integers
-- More than one parsers can handle €, [one of them][symbol] is most appropriate
+- More than one parser can handle €, [one of them][symbol] is most appropriate
 - There is a [function][(|.)] to parse two things but keep only one

 ## 2. Parse vegetarian indicator

-- There is a [parser very appropriate][oneOf] for trying different possibilities
+- There is a [parser especially for][oneOf] for trying different possibilities
 - There is more than one way to parse a specific string, in this case [this one][keyword] or this one [that one][symbol] are appropriate
 - There is more than one way to return `True` if a parser succeeds, you can try [this one][succeed] or [that one][map]